 - 93A.
 Jurisdiction to determine questions as to validity of Presidential election - 94.
 Constitution of Supreme Court - 95.
-Appointment of Judges of Supreme Court, etc. - 96.
-Qualifications of Judges of Supreme Court - 97.
-Oath of Office of Judges of Supreme Court, etc. - 98.
-Tenure of office and remuneration of Judges of Supreme Court, etc. - 99.
-Restriction on Parliamentary discussion of conduct of a Judge of Supreme Court - 100.
+Appointment of Supreme Court Judges, etc. - 96.
+Qualifications of Supreme Court Judges - 97.
+Oath of Office of Supreme Court Judges, etc. - 98.
+Tenure of office and remuneration of Supreme Court Judges, etc. - 99.
+Restriction on Parliamentary discussion of conduct of person holding high judicial office - 100.
 Advisory opinion - 101.
-Definition of "office"
+[Repealed]